4ppolyon/Projet_spark_LSDM/README.md

 We then print the distribution of the CPU capacity of the machines.
 To fully answer this question, we plot the distribution of the CPU capacity with a histogram.

+### Question 2 : What is the percentage of computational power lost due to maintenance?
+### Question 3 : What is the distribution of the jobs/tasks per scheduling class?
 ## Results

 ### Question 1